-The chronic nature of neurological illness affects the entire family's functioning from providing care. financial support.
-Socioeconomic often caregiving. status interrupts providing care, causes a lack of support in physical caregiving, causes property issues, and changes the family structure.
+The chronic nature of neurological illness affects the entire family's functioning from care, financial providing support, often caregiving.
+Socioeconomic status interrupts providing care, causes a lack of support in physical caregiving, causes property issues, and changes the family structure.
 The primary challenge is communicating the prognosis to the family about the patient's diagnosis, disability, and prognosis, preparing the family members to face the crises (acceptance of death).
 The communication skills needed to convey negative information about patient health conditions need to be simple enough that families understand it without harming their cultural sentiments when revealing the prognosis to the individual.